sdhnshu/conceptnet5/README.md

 # ConceptNet

 tested on py3.8

-use pip install ipadic apart from the steps mentioned in https://github.com/commonsense/conceptnet5/wiki/Build-process
+use pip install ipadic apart from the steps mentioned in [conceptnet5/wiki/Build-process](https://github.com/commonsense/conceptnet5/wiki/Build-process)

+or download it prebuilt (5.7) from [conceptnet5/wiki/Downloads](https://github.com/commonsense/conceptnet5/wiki/Downloads)

+or download the 5.8 version from the releases section of this repo

 ## Overview